Susan Kunze

 Susan Marie Kunze (born June 6, 1953, in Highland Park, California) is a former second grade teacher in Bishop, California, situated in the foothills of the Sierra Nevada.
 She is an author of educational books and other resources, as well as a recipient of the 2008 Presidential Award for Excellence in Mathematics and Science Teaching.

+Education

 Kunze graduated from Point Loma Nazarene University in 1975, earning a Bachelor of Arts degree and a Ryan Act Multiple Subject Credential.
 In 1982, she completed a Master of Education degree in Elementary Education (Curriculum Development and Instructional Methodologies) at the University of Nevada, Las Vegas.